 Entanglement is a striking property of quantum mechanics, being central in most quantum information technologies.
 One of the most fundamental problems in quantum information is to determine whether a quantum state is entangled or not.
-During the last three decades, considerable effort has been devoted to solving this problem.
+During the past three decades, considerable effort has been devoted to solving this problem.
 Though it has not yet been completely solved, a great deal of progress has been made.
-A critical progress is the development of an elegant criterion, known as partial transpose, for studying separability [1, 2].
-The partial transpose corresponds physically to a local time reversal operation [3].
+One critical advance is the development of an elegant criterion, known as partial transpose, for studying separability [1,2].
+The partial transpose corresponds physically to a local time-reversal operation [3].
 The positivity of the partial transpose provides a necessary condition for separability.
-In some restricted cases, this criterion turns out to be also sufficient.
-To be specific, for discrete-variable quantum systems, the positive partial transpose (PPT) criterion is necessary and sufficient for separability of 2×2 and 2×3 dimensional systems [1, 2].
-However, for higher dimensional systems (e.g., 3×3 and 2×4 dimensional cases), this criterion fails to be sufficient for separability [4].
-For continuous-variable quantum systems, the PPT criterion is necessary and sufficient for separability of continuous-varible systems of $1 \times n$ oscillators in a joint Gaussian state [5-7].
-However, for higher dimensions (e.g., a continuous-variable system of 2×2 oscillators in a Gaussian state), this criterion fails to be sufficient for separability [5].
-For some very special classes of $n \times m$ Gaussian states (e.g., bisymmetric Gaussian states [8], isotropic Gaussian states [9-12]), the PPT criterion is also necessary and sufficient for separability.
+In some restricted cases, this criterion turns out to also be sufficient.
+To be specific, for discrete-variable quantum systems, the positive partial transpose (PPT) criterion is necessary and sufficient for separability of $(2 \times 2)$ - and $(2 \times 3)$ -dimensional systems [1,2].
+However, for higher-dimensional systems, e.g., $(3 \times 3)$ - and $(2 \times 4)$ -dimensional cases, this criterion fails to be sufficient for separability [4].
+For continuous-variable quantum systems, the PPT criterion is necessary and sufficient for separability of continuous-variable systems of $1 \times n$ oscillators in a joint Gaussian state [5-7].
+However, for higher dimensions, e.g., a continuous-variable system of $2 \times 2$ oscillators in a Gaussian state, this criterion fails to be sufficient for separability [5].
+For some very special classes of $n \times m$ Gaussian states, e.g., bisymmetric Gaussian states [8] and isotropic Gaussian states [9-12], the PPT criterion is also necessary and sufficient for separability.

 The PPT criterion is in general not a sufficient condition for separability.
-There exist non-separable (entangled) states with positive partial transpose.
-These states are known as bound entangled states meaning that these states are entangled, but their entanglement cannot be distilled into maximally entangled states via LOCC [3].
-Examples of bound entangled states have been found for discrete-variable quantum systems [4, 13], as well as for continuous-variable quantum systems [5, 14].
-A large effort has gone into the analysis and detection of bound entanglement [15-23], as well as their applications in steering [24], metrology [25], entanglement activation [26, 27], quantum key distribution [28, 29] and nonlocality [30].
-In particular, it has been shown recently that there exist bound entangled states that can be used for steering [24] and that can even violate a Bell inequality [30] for discrete-variable systems.
-These results disprove a longstanding conjecture known as the Peres conjecture which states that bound entangled states cannot violate any Bell inequality [31, 32].
-For the continuous-variable case, it has been shown that bound entangled Gaussian states cannot display steering under Gaussian measurements [33, 34].
-However, it is still an open question whether there exist bound entangled Gaussian states that can violate a Bell inequality and thus can display EPR steering when non-Gaussian measurements are involved.
+There exist nonseparable (entangled) states with a positive partial transpose.
+These states are known as bound entangled states, meaning that these states are entangled, but their entanglement cannot be distilled into maximally entangled states via local operations and classical communication [3].
+Examples of bound entangled states have been found for discrete-variable quantum systems [4,13], as well as for continuous-variable quantum systems [5,14].
+A great deal of effort has gone into the analysis and detection of bound entanglement [15-23], as well as their applications in steering [24], metrology [25], entanglement activation [26,27], quantum key distribution [28,29], and nonlocality [30].
+In particular, the reservoir-induced effects on the entanglement of a bipartite bound entangled state, i.e., the two-photon bound state, in waveguide QED systems have been studied using an entanglement-preserving analytical approach [31] and a first-principles computational approach [32].
+It has also been shown recently that there exist bound entangled states that can be used for steering [24] and that can even violate a Bell inequality [30] for discrete-variable systems.
+These results disprove a longstanding conjecture known as the Peres conjecture, which states that bound entangled states cannot violate any Bell inequality [33,34].
+For the continuous-variable case, it has been shown that bound entangled Gaussian states cannot display steering under Gaussian measurements [35,36].
+However, it is still an open question whether there exist bound entangled Gaussian states that can violate a Bell inequality and thus can display steering when non-Gaussian measurements are involved.